3 school bus drivers quit after 'verbal abuse' from parents | CBC News

 Vicky Kyriaco, chief administrative officer and general manager with OSTA, said in an interview Tuesday that drivers have been dealing with parents "yelling at them, screaming at them, calling them names" on delayed routes.

-"It's just general aggressive and ... inappropriate behaviour," Kyriaco said.
-She didn't want to get into the specifics of what happened in order to protect the privacy of the three drivers who quit.
+"It's just general aggressive and … inappropriate behaviour," Kyriaco said.
+She didn't want to get into the specifics of what happened to protect the privacy of the drivers.

 Please treat your Bus/Van Driver with respect.
 They are not the cause of the driver shortage and are doing their best to learn new routes and students at this time of year.
 Recent verbal abuse and aggression by parents have caused 3 drivers to quit. 🧵—@OttSchoolBus